tramitit/guides/en/france/sick_leave_application.md

 categories:
 - France
 date: '2024-06-07'
-description: Learn how to apply for sick leave in France, including the procedure involving medical certificates and requirements for workers' health recovery.
+description: Learn the necessary steps, required documents, and providers to apply for a sick leave in France.
+Understand your rights and obligations when unable to work.
 draft: false
-meta_title: 'Sick Leave Application in France: Procedure and Requirements'
+meta_title: 'Sick Leave Application: Procedure, Documents, and Providers Guide'
-title: 'Sick Leave Application in France: Procedure and Requirements'
+title: 'Sick Leave Application: Procedure, Documents, and Providers Guide'
 translationKey: france-sick_leave_application
 ---

 ## Description
 ### What is it?